-2000 Queen Mother 100th Birthday Five Pound Crown Silver Proof Coin
+2002 Queen Mother Memorial Five Pound Crown Silver Proof Coin

-Portrait of Her Majesty the Queen by Ian Rank-Broadley.
-Fifth official effigy.
-Legend around: 'ELIZABETH · II · D · G REG · F · D · 2000'.
+Ian Rank-Broadley’s portrait of Her Majesty the Queen: her fourth official coinage portrait.
+Inscription: 'ELIZABETH · II D · G · REG · F · D ·' and, below, 'FIVE POUNDS'.

-One of 31,316 struck, fewer in this presentation.
-Presented in original box and capsule from The Royal Mint with its numbered certificate of authenticity.
+Limited issue of 25,000 pieces.
+Offered in original velvet box and clear capsule from The Royal Mint with a numbered certificate of authenticity and information booklet.

 The images provided of this product are stock photos.
 The coin you receive will be from the same issue and will have the same specifications.
 Some modern UK coins naturally develop toning or milk spots over time and these features may be present on the coin you receive.
 We cannot exchange coins displaying toning or milkspots.